 With some judicious choices about when and how to apply them, Virtual Assignments present great opportunities.
 As companies grapple with creating a more diverse mobility population that better reflects their company and country demographic, Virtual Assignments offer wider access to global skill-building opportunities where a physical assignment would be challenging.
 Maybe because of mental or physical health issues, timing, or family planning.

 Also, as companies look to attract and retain early-career employees who are increasingly joining with higher aspirations for global exposure and experience, Virtual Assignments can be used as a means to initiate projects that satisfy that need.
 Moreover, with the varied waves of the global pandemic, the possibility that “health passports” will become commonplace puts a big question mark over extended business travel and short-term assignments, at least in the near future.
 Virtual Assignments may hold the key to providing just-in-time tactical support when traditional move types are not an option.

 However you choose to use them, you should manage Virtual Assignments like any other policy such as a remote working policy – with clear “bright lights and guard rails” for consistency to ensure the greatest chance of success.

-For more information on building a clear and well-defined Virtual Assignment policy, contact Joanne Danehl, Global Director, Global Skills, for Virtual Assignment support training options, or Lisa Johnson, Global Practice Leader, Consulting Services, for policy development.
+Want more information on building a clear and well-defined Virtual Assignment policy?
+Contact Joanne Danehl, Global Director, Global Skills, for Virtual Assignment support training options, or Lisa Johnson, Global Practice Leader, Consulting Services, for policy development.
 You can also contact us here for information on other services.

 Crown World Mobility’s “5 standout talent mobility trends for 2021” exploring Virtual Assignments and other trends influencing our industry’s priorities can also be downloaded here.